-Try to find warmer water, and this means typically deeper in the colder parts of the day and shallower in the warmer parts of the day.
+Try to find warmer water, typically deeper in the colder parts of the day and shallower in the warmer parts of the day.

 The four most common places I catch fish in the winter are:

 - Points are where the shoreline protrudes into the water.
 Bass naturally occupy these areas since they provide access to deeper water and become excellent ambush points for any prey vessel passing by.

 - Ledges and deep drop-offs are places where the depth abruptly changes.
 Usually, I look for a change of at least one foot in depth.

 - Rocky areas and boulders, especially those that stick up in deeper water, will provide good cover for smallmouth.
 They like to hang out around these rocks and can readily find food among them.
 These areas are typically heavily weighted with the larger fish since this is where they go to when they need to bulk up on food before the spawn and during the winter months.

 - Raised areas near deep water are often good places to find smallmouth.
 They will hang around the edges of the drop-off, especially in winter.

 Finding Smallmouth in a River

 If you're on a river, look for deep holes that cut through the main current.
 The deeper these holes are, the better your chances will be of finding the fish.

-During the hottest time of the day, find some areas that are sun traps.
+During the hottest time of the day, find some sun traps areas.
 The bass will likely be in the shallows while the temperatures have heated up, hunting for their food.

 Finding Smallmouth in a Lake